-Active transportation is the most affordable means of transportation available in Los Angeles County, where moderate-income residents spend 27 percent of their salaries People who on transportation.
-Replacing vehicle arrive at local trips with walking businesses and bicycle trips offers immediate by walking financial relief for and bicycling households struggling spend more with transportation costs.
-Saving money money than on transportation those who gives people more disposable arrive by car income to use for income-generating
+Active transportation is the most affordable means of transportation available in Los Angeles County, where moderate-income residents spend 27 percent of their salaries on transportation.
+Replacing vehicle trips with walking and bicycle trips offers immediate financial relief for households struggling with transportation costs.
+Saving money on transportation gives people more disposable income to use for income-generating investments, rather than gasoline and maintenance.